- Home

 Likely

-Wildlife officers make sure to come back before it gets dark, once it gets dark during patroling they are required to stay outside.
-Traveling in the dark is not safe in forests.
+Wildlife officers make sure to come back before it gets dark, once it gets dark during patrolling they are required to stay outside.
+Travelling in the dark is not safe in forests.

 Overtime Details

-In a career as a wildlife enforcement officer mostly wildlife enforcement officers work more than standard hours.
-While they survey wildlife in forests, nature reserves and parks, it may require them to stay outside for a longer period of time.
+Wildlife enforcement officers work more than standard hours.
+While they survey wildlife in forests, nature reserves and parks, it may require them to stay outside for a longer period.

 Weekly Hours of Work